5 Danger Levels of indoor air quality

-As your local National Radon Defense dealer, National Radon Defense Midwest has the training and certifications to prevent more than just radon.
+As your local National Radon Defense dealer, Radon Defense Midwest has the training and certifications to prevent more than just radon.
 We also go through extensive training to understand and educate our customers about overall indoor air quality.
 The Environmental Protection Agency (EPA) categorizes potential indoor air risks into 5 Danger Levels.

 In addition to our radon testing and mitigation services, we have solutions for other pollutants described in the 5 Danger Levels, including particles, allergens, carbon monoxide, mold spores, and high humidity.

 Are you concerned about your home's air?
 Our professionals can educate you about indoor air quality and whether you need to make improvements.
 We can even install an indoor air cleaner, dehumidifier, or a combination of solutions.
 Call us today to schedule an indoor air quality assessment.
 We serve Des Moines, Lincoln, Sioux City, and nearby areas throughout Nebraska, Missouri, and Iowa.

 There are 5 Danger Levels of indoor air pollution with hazardous gases being the most serious.
 Please review each level to see how they apply to your home:

 Danger Level 5: Home radon and carbon monoxide are deadly gases that cause thousands of deaths each year.
 These gases are also undetectable to human senses, making them even more dangerous.

 Radon and carbon monoxide are potentially deadly gases that exist in many homes across the U.S. Approximately one in fifteen homes have high levels of radon gas.
 What makes these gases a concern is that they are odorless, tasteless, and invisible.
 Radon gas occurs naturally as uranium in soil and rock decays.
 It may enter the home through cracks and penetrations in slabs and foundations.